marcocesarato/react-native-big-list/docs/Migrate-FlatList.md

 Migration and then the replacement of a FlatList is very simple.

+BigList permit a fast way replacement of the FlatList component using some aliases of props that **replace** the default props.
+The props compatibles are listed on [Props List](./Props.md#flatlist).
+All of them should be replaced with their related props of BigList *(recommended)*.

-The main props of FlatList are compatible with BigList like `data`, `ListHeaderComponent`, `ListHeaderComponentStyle` etc...
+The main props of FlatList are compatible with BigList like `data` and its structure, `ListHeaderComponent`, `ListHeaderComponentStyle` etc...

+## Getting started

-So you just need to:
+You just need to:

-- Import the component
+- 📝 Import the component
-- Replace the name of the component from `FlatList` to `BigList`.
+- 📝 Replace the name of the component from `FlatList` to `BigList`.
+- 📝 Add the props for the heights
-- BigList need to define a static height of the items (for the performance), so you need to add the height props like `itemHeight` for items (default `50`), `headerHeight` for the header etc...<br>
+  > BigList need to define a static height of the items for maintain great performances.<br>
-  If you use `getItemLayout` you can omit the `itemHeight` (omit `itemHeight` isn't recommended)<br>
+  > If you use `getItemLayout` you don't need to define `itemHeight`<br>

-  To have more details check the [Props list](./Props.md)
-- `keyExtractor` isn't needed, so you can remove it
+  - `itemHeight` for items (default `50`)
+  - `headerHeight` for the header (default `0`)
+  - `footerHeight` for the footer (default `0`)

+Enjoy 😃

 ### Example